Contact form visibility, submit, action-target, and required-label signals

 Contact form submit action appears disabled

-Static form evidence or browser evidence indicates a disabled submit action near the contact path.
+Static form evidence or public page details indicates a disabled submit action near the contact path.

 Fix: Review form state logic, required fields, and widget scripts, then retest without submitting user data.